marjeanm/marjeanm/README.md

 Here are some ideas to get you started:
 -->
-🌱 Currently Learning: Advancing my skills in cybersecurity with a focus on network security, threat detection, and incident response.
-Currently exploring MongoDB for secure data management, while enhancing my expertise in Node.js for secure web application development and building secure, scalable systems.
+🌱 Currently Learning: Diving deeper into cybersecurity concepts, focusing on legal and privacy issues.
+I’m building a basic chatbot and applying security principles to enhance its functionality.

-🚀 Projects in Progress: Working on securing networks using IDS/IPS solutions, developing security protocols for web applications, and contributing to a cybersecurity blog where I share insights on securing IT infrastructures and cloud environments.
+🚀 Projects in Progress: Developing a cybersecurity blog to share insights on securing networks and data, contributing to a Facebook education media platform, and working on a chatbot with an emphasis on secure coding practices and privacy.

-💬 Ask Me About: Cybersecurity best practices, network defense, secure coding, cloud security, and my experiences with security tools like Splunk, Snort, and Juniper Networks.
+💬 Ask Me About: Cybersecurity best practices, legal and privacy regulations in tech, chatbot development, and my latest blog posts on securing digital environments.

-⚡ Fun Fact: When I’m not improving my security skills, I’m diving into Marvel’s universe or exploring the immersive worlds of Bethesda and Microsoft Studios
+⚡ Fun Fact: A huge fan of Marvel and Bethesda/Microsoft Studios, combining my love for tech with an interest in gaming!